 Some musical projects come to fruition in what seems like an instant—a supernova of inspiration and creation.
 Others are more of a slow burn, taking a little time to fully come into their own.
-The Americana-rock duo (sometimes trio) of Pilcrowe represents that slow burn side of things.
-The band’s members—singer-guitarist Ryan Heinsius, drummer Andrew Lauher and bassist Thom Lord—have been musical partners for more than a decade, all the while honing a style that fuses the song-focused acoustic contemplation of folk music with tube-amp-driven Americana-rock and hints of blues, country and indie rock.
+The Americana-rock duo of Pilcrowe represents that slow burn side of things.
+The band’s members—singer-guitarist Ryan Heinsius and drummer Andrew Lauher—have been musical partners for more than a decade, all the while honing a style that fuses the song-focused acoustic contemplation of folk music with tube-amp-driven Americana-rock and hints of blues, country and indie-rock.
 And Pilcrowe’s acoustic/electric split personalities have emerged from its members’ years of musical experience across the style spectrum.

 Lauher’s resumé includes some of northern Arizona’s most storied bands: psychedelic country-rockers Gravy; jam-rock pioneers the In-Betweens; and the emotive folk of Sway Wild, featuring Dave McGraw and Mandy Fer.
 Heinsius has also logged many years on stage and was the longtime guitarist and singer for the Voluntary String Band along with several other roots-music outfits.

 Heinsius and Lauher led nearly parallel creative lives while sharing stages and bills, occasionally jamming, and eventually striking up a tight friendship.
 But they’d never officially been collaborators.
 That changed when the folk-rock quartet Crow Wing was born around 2008.
 The band was fronted by Pacific Northwest-based singer-songwriter Dave McGraw, and also featured the melodic bass playing of Thom Lord.
 Together they released a studio album as well as a live album, frequently toured, and became a live powerhouse celebrated for their passionate, high-energy performances.